derringa/GFR-Telemetry-GUI/DEVLOG.md

 ## Unfinished ##
 ## Next tasks ##
 * Add click handlers to play and track buttons.
-* Confirm with team what channels are needed to get steering wheel and tire angle changes.
+* Confirm with team what channels are needed to get steering wheel, accelerator and brake compression.
 * Find graphics for steering wheel to apply to main window.
+* Improve checklist to show channel group name associated with each channel.
+* Provide User graph display options.
+* Option to save and load current display preferences.

+## Design Questions ##
+* Do we want to display yaw, roll, pitch, acceleration in x/y/z etc. visually?
+* Develope a track view.
+Do we need GPS for this?
+Can we extrapolate from other data?
+* If tack can be displayed, how are we designating a starting location and determining lap time?

 ## 11/21/2019 ##
 * First design on main window layout.